(Click on + for prices and bookings)

 Day 4.
 White-bellied Heron and the forests of the Mo Chu River

 We start birding the fantastic Wangdu Phodrang Valley, where we could find birds such as Crested Serpent Eagle, Slaty-backed Forktail, Little Forktail, various flycatchers, Wallcreeper, and a host of others.
 With luck we might encounter Tawny Fish Owl, and we will start looking for White-bellied Heron, a bird that was historically widespread through the foothills of the eastern Himalayas, but which has declined dramatically and now has a world population of perhaps only 250.
 Today Bhutan must be the best country for this species, but it is often dipped, especially on spring tours.
 While searching for the heron we may encounter Spotted and Little Forktails, the colorful Common Kingfisher, Upland Buzzard, and the impressive Crested Kingfisher, among many others.
 After our search for the heron we explore and bird the magnificent forests along the Mo Chu River.
-Here we dive into a further Himalayan birding spectacle with species such as the diminutive yet spectacular Chestnut-headed Tesia, brightly-colored Scarlet, Short-billed, and Long-tailed Minivets, the striking Rufous-chinned Laughingthrush, Speckled Piculet, and with luck and some patience Scaly-breasted and Spotted Wren-Babblers.
+Here we dive into a further Himalayan birding spectacle with species such as the diminutive yet spectacular Chestnut-headed Tesia, the brightly colored Scarlet, Short-billed, and Long-tailed Minivets, the striking Rufous-chinned Laughingthrush, Speckled Piculet, and with luck and some patience Scaly-breasted and Spotted Wren-Babblers.
 This area is also a site for that most tricky of Accentors – the Maroon-backed.
-Stream crossings are home to the elegant Salty-backed Forktail, and while stalking the birds in the forest we will all also keep an eye to the sky for Mountain Hawk-Eagle, Crested Honey Buzzard, and flocks of Himalayan Swiftlet.
+Stream crossings are home to the elegant Salty-backed Forktail, and while stalking the birds in the forest we will all also keep an eye to the sky for Mountain Hawk-Eagle, Crested Honey Buzzard, and flocks of Himalayan Swiftlets.

 After this birding spectacle we visit the legendary Punakha Dzong – Bhutan’s most impressive, and currently a monastery.
-The Dzong is situated at the confluence of the Mo Chu and Mo Po rivers and has been subject to many attacks, floods, fires, and earthquakes since it was built in the 1600s.
+The Dzong is situated at the confluence of the Mo Chu and Mo Po Rivers and has been subject to many attacks, floods, fires, and earthquakes since it was built in the 1600s.
 The beauty and tranquility of this edifice is awe-inspiring to most.

 Overnight: Phobjikha Valley